How it works

-In Sage One Accounting, you can create as many Budgets as you like.
+You can create as many Budgets as you like.
 If you would like to compare a particular Analysis Code to a Budget you would simply create a Budget for that Analysis Code (for example 2016 Budget – Johannesburg Region), then when you run your Profit and Loss Report you would simply filter the Report by the Region “Johannesburg” and then choose to compare the Report with the Johannesburg Budget that you have set up.

 Creating Analysis Codes

 Select the Company…Analysis Codes option.

 - You are able to create up to 3 Analysis Codes.

 - You can set unlimited Analysis Categories per Analysis Code.